SESYNC-ci/basic-Python-lesson/docs/_slides/types.md

 ## Operators

-Python supports the usual arithmetic operators for numeric types:
+Python supports the usual (or not) arithmetic operators for numeric types:

 | `+`  | addition                |
 | `-`  | subtraction             |